Statement of Compliance with the QCA Corporate Governance Code

 All Directors receive regular and timely information on the Group’s operational and financial performance.
 Relevant information is circulated to the Directors in advance of meetings.
 The business reports monthly on its headline performance against its agreed budget, and the Board reviews the monthly update on performance and any significant variances are reviewed at each meeting.
 Senior executives below Board level attend Board meetings where appropriate to present business updates.

-The Executive Team consists of the Executive-Chairman, the Chief Executive and the Finance Director.
+The Executive Team consists of the Chairman, the Chief Executive and the Commercial Director.
 They are responsible for formulation of the proposed strategic focus for submission to the Board, the day-to-day management of the Group’s businesses and its overall trading, operational and financial performance in fulfilment of that strategy, as well as plans and budgets approved by the Board of Directors.
 It also manages and oversees key risks, management development and corporate responsibility programmes.
-The Chief Executive Officer reports to the plc Board on issues, progress and recommendations for change.
+The Chief Executive Officer reports to the Board on issues, progress and recommendations for change.
 The controls applied by the Executive Team to financial and non-financial matters are set out earlier in this document, and the effectiveness of these controls is regularly reported to the Audit Committee and the Board.

 The Board is supported by the Audit and Remuneration committees but not, given the size and nature of the Group, a Nomination committee.
 Each committee has access to such resources, information and advice as it deems necessary, at the cost of the Company, to enable the committee to discharge its duties.